collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### GitHub: Repositories

-The main use of GitHub is to store and work on code together
+GitHub users can store and work on code together in repositories

 <!--
 DjangoCon US Organization Account List of Repositories